nalinbhatt/mTree_doc_develop/docs/source/installation.rst

 Delete
 ******
-If you want to delete the image, you can press the "delete" button
+If you want to delete the image, you can press the ``DELETE`` button

 .. figure:: _static/delete_button.png
         :align: center